-Effective and efficient shareholder communication is essential.
+Effective and efficient shareholder communication is essential to ensure that shareholders are kept up to date ahead of the public listing planned for November 2019.
 The Company will continue to use SMS communication as their main means of communication.
 Notices of the Annual General Meetings will be sent by email or post in accordance with the Memorandum of Incorporation.
-In order to enable MTN Zakhele Futhi to effectively communicate with shareholders and maintain up to date records, shareholders are requested to notify the MTN Zakhele Futhi Administrator of all changes to their SMS contact details, postal address, status and banking details by calling the designated Call Centre on 083 900 6863 between 8h00 and 16h30 Mondays to Fridays.
+To enable MTN Zakhele Futhi to effectively communicate with shareholders and maintain up to date records, shareholders are requested to notify the MTN Zakhele Futhi Administrator of all changes to their SMS contact details, postal address, status and banking details by calling the designated Call Centre on 083 900 6863 between 8h00 and 16h30 Mondays to Fridays.
 Agents will log their call and take them through the process and documentation needed to effect such changes.
 MTN Zakhele Futhi has also set up a designated webpage for shareholders to access particulars of their shareholdings.
 Shareholders are encouraged to familiarise themselves with the site by visiting www.mtnzakhelefuthi.co.za.